GeoffroyMaillol/js-programming-exercise/api/ReadMe.md

 ## Design decisions

+A basic Entity Framework set up was used, backed by SQLite, for flexibility.

 Unit tests were not setup for this project, as the logic here is fairly simple and unit tests wouldn't add that much value.

+Update and delete methods were added to the API, despite the fact that the UI doesn't use them.
+In the context of the exercise, it felt like it allowed some flexibility around managing test data.
+Obviously, for a proper system, it may not be appropriate to add such a back door, as it could be exploited.

+No specific instruction was provided for user uniqueness, it was therefore decided that only the email should be unique (as people can have the same first name / last name combination).

 ## Initial setup